Daniel-Ricardo-Simao-Projects/SEC-ibft/README.md

 ## Puppet Master

-The puppet master is a python script `puppet-master.py` which is responsible for starting the nodes of the blockchain.
+The puppet master is a python script `puppet-master.py` which is responsible for creating keys for all the processes (clients and nodes) and starting the nodes of the blockchain.
 The script runs with `kitty` terminal emulator by default since it's installed on the RNL labs.

 To run the script you need to have `python3` installed.